interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 If we wanted to generate saliency maps for all samples from 0 to 100, we'd replace the ``--sample_ids 33 39 56 84`` flag with ``--sample_ids 0 to 100``.

+## Validating hypotheses by controlling the dynamics

+If our hypotheses about the role of different directions in hidden-state space are correct, we should be able to make predictions about how the agent should behave when those directions are altered.

+We can record the hidden states while either swapping different directions in hidden-state-space or collapsing directions into the nullspace so that the agent can't use those directions.

+We can use the `record_informinit_gen_samples.py` script to do this.

+By default, the CLI arguments for `--swap_directions_from` and `--swap_directions_from` are empty.
+If we want to swap the 10th hx direction with the 12th hx direction and at the same time collapse the 5th hx direction into the nullspace, we simply add the arguments
+> --swap_directions_from 10 5 --swap_directions_to 12 None

+It's also advised to change the directory that the recordings get saved to in order not to overwrite previous data from the unaltered agent hx dynamics.
+To do this add something like:
+> --data_save_dir=generative/recorded_validations_swapping